benhonda/DriveGuard/README.md

 # DriveGuard
-A framework that manages the functionality of an app while the user is suspected to be driving an automobile.
+Easily and accurately identify when a user is driving an automobile.
+Notify the user with custom alerts when they begin driving and using your app.

 DriveGuard only works with devices that have at least the M7 motion co-processor.
 These devices include the iPhone 5s, iPad Air, iPad Mini 2, Apple A7 and all devices following these ones (e.g. iPhone 6, iPhone 7, iPad Air 2, etc.)